hrl-team/test_retest/README.md

 ```python
 extreme_upperbound()
 ```
-Performs an analysis on extreme cases.
+Performs an analysis on extreme case (deterministic environment, instead of probabilistic reward).

 ## SLURM Job Support
 This script supports execution as part of an SLURM array job using: